 These easy gluten free peanut butter cookie bars are something you MUST try.
-If you love chocolate and peanut butter, these cookies are for you.
+Chocolate and peanut butter were just made to go together, these cookies are for you.

 Don't you wish you could grab through the screen and take one of these yummy cookie bars?

 If I had one recipe that I had to make over and over again, this would be it.
 These peanut butter bars are easy to make (just watch the video below!) and they just fill your mouth with peanut butter and chocolate.
 How awesome is that?

 (Mr. Fearless Dining wants me to tell you that if you love peanut butter, you MUST check out these gluten free peanut butter cinnamon rolls!)

 Showing you how easy it is to make gluten free peanut butter cookie bars from scratch is another great way for you to see how this recipe comes together.